Danie-A/CMSC124_Project_LolCode_Interpreter/notes/DANIE_TODO.md

 ---

 Fix
+FUNCTIONS
+[] no return value to IT yet
+[] main symbol table should not be updated
+[] check syntax in function def before it is called

 [] wouldn't check syntax of statements before it is called - copy paste all without execution ? :'>

 ---